-What follows are ten tips that I have put together to help you survive basic combat training, or at the least improve it.
+What follows are ten tips that I have put together to help you survive basic combat training, or at the least, improve it.
 I have generated this list from my own experience as well as from the experience of others.
-This list is not all inclusive but are ten of the most important pieces of advice I could give.
+This list is not all-inclusive, but here are ten of the most important pieces of advice I could give.

 Drill sergeants hate it when they see soldiers standing or sitting around doing nothing.
 Looking busy will keep you from getting "voluntold" for extra details or getting smoked (physical exercises used as corrective action).
 Working on extra details may mean less sleep because you have to get up early or stay out late.
-If you have down time pull out study materials, clean your rifle, whatever you have to do to look busy.
-Even if you aren't actually doing anything or are sneaking some extra sleep (don't get caught doing this) just make it look like you're busy.
+If you have downtime, pull out study materials, clean your rifle—do whatever you have to do to look busy.
+Even if you aren't actually doing anything or are sneaking some extra sleep (don't get caught doing this), just make it look like you're busy.